getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

 By now you should have a value for each of the keys in the **env** configuration file.
-Now you are ready to create a set of five WordPress container pairings, each composed of two containers: a NGINX frontend and a PHP-FPM backend.
+Now you are ready to create a set of five WordPress container pairings, each composed of two containers: a NGINX front end and a PHP-FPM back end.

 1. Ensure that you're in the **wordpress** directory in the repo that you cloned at the beginning of this tutorial.